 The best element of the episode is showing what Rick gets up to when he is blackout drunk - or, as I like to call him, "Shitfaced Rick."
 Shitfaced Rick shows what Rick is truly capable of.
 As Birdperson says "He has the power to save and destroy entire worlds" and Rick does have a good go at causing havoc for the Vindicators and, inadvertently, himself and Morty.
 It was entertaining to see Rick being more wasted than usual and as the Vindicators progress, Shitfaced Rick get more intoxicated in his recordings.
 Because of Morty's experience with Shitfaced Rick, he is the only one able to figure out Rick's traps.
 The best joke involves a strange place known as Is-rae-l and another trap works as a callback to the pre-credit sequence in the pilot.

 is not above a bit of crass humor, but these moments show that the series is trying to go further than usual.
 The episode is still funny - Rick and Morty have some great lines at the beginning of the episode and when Morty has to figure out the answers to Shitfaced Rick's traps, but it is pushing some of the humor to the edge.

 also has garnered a lot of fan theories, and when they are announced Justin Roiland and Dan Harmon seem to go out their way to disprove them - this time it involves the relationship of grandfather and son and how much Rick cares for Morty.

-The previous two episodes, “Rickmancing the Stone” and “Pickle Rick,” were written by women and there was be a backlash from a vocal minority - so their heads must have exploded when they saw that two women wrote "Vindicators 3: The Return of Worldender."
+," were written by women and there was be a backlash from a vocal minority - so their heads must have exploded when they saw that two women wrote "Vindicators 3: The Return of Worldender."
 One of the dumbest criticisms of the episode is that the character Supernova is too overpowered and piece of "feminist propaganda."
 It's not like there aren't strong female superheroes in comics like Wonder Woman, Jean Grey, Starfire, or Supergirl.
 A more legitimate criticism that could be leveled at the episode is that its ending is rushed and disappointing, and the shoehorning in Beth and Summer's appearance.

 teaming up with a team of superheroes, "Vindicators 3: The Return of Worldender" is a disappointing episode, and one of the weakest episodes in the series.
 Despite this, "Vindicators 3" is still a funny episode thanks to its main two characters and it is not the worst episode in the show's history - that right goes to "Interdimensional Cable 2: Tempting Fate."